allendalangin/Chat2Snack/README.md

 2. Install Dependencies
 This project's required Python libraries are listed in requirements.txt.
 Install them using pip:

-pip install pyserial llama-cpp-python huggingface-hub
+pip install streamlit pyserial llama-cpp-python huggingface-hub

 3. Log in to Hugging Face (One-Time Setup)
 The AI mode requires downloading the fine-tuned model from a private Hugging Face repository.
 You only need to log in once on your machine.